The exciting convenience experienced in online schools isn’t free from varying challenges.

 - Pay attention to students that ask questions and answers politely; be their friend

 9. Treat it like a traditional Class

 In cases where you do not meet at a particular time each week, make a schedule for yourself.

-Make it appear that it isn’t an in-person class.
+Make it appear like an in-person class.
 You can tag it: “go to class.”